zaschiff/Kotlin-BNR/README.md

 ## Sandbox

-This is a simple project to understand kotlin's types and variable declaration.
+This is a simple project to understand kotlin's types and variable declaration....

+The new file, SimVillage.kt, is a simple file to demonstrate anonymous functions and the function type.

 ## NyetHack